rocky-linux/documentation/en/rocky/8/admin_guide/03-commands.md

 | <kdb>!string</kdb> | Recall the most recent command beginning with the string. |
 | <kdb>↑</kdb>       | Recall the most recent command beginning with the string. |
 | <kdb>↓</kdb>       | Recall the most recent command beginning with the string. |

 ### The auto-completion

 Auto-completion is also a great help.
 * It allows you to complete commands, entered paths, or file names.
 * A press of the <kbd>TAB</kbd> key completes the entry in the case of a single solution.
 * Otherwise, a second press will be required to obtain the list of possibilities.
   If a double press of the <kbd>TAB</kbd> key causes no reaction from the system, then there is no solution to the current completion.

 ## Display and identification

 ### `clear` command

 The `clear` command clears the contents of the terminal screen.
 In fact, to be more precise, it shifts the display so that the command prompt is at the top of the screen on the first line.

 In a terminal, the display will be permanently hidden, whereas in a graphical interface, a scrollbar will allow you to go back in the history of the virtual terminal.

 > :star: **TIP:**
 > <kbd>CTRL</kbd> + <kbd>L</kbd> will have the same effect as the `clear` command

 ### `echo` command

 The `echo` command is used to display a string of characters.

 This command is most commonly used in administration scripts to inform the user during execution.

 The `-n` option will not return to the line after displaying the text (which is the default behavior of the command).

-For various reasons, the script developer may need to use special sequences (starting with a `\` character'').
+For various reasons, the script developer may need to use special sequences (starting with a `\` character).
 In this case, the `-e` option will be stipulated, allowing interpretation of the sequences.

 Among the frequently used sequences, we can mention :

 | Sequence | Result                |
 | -------- | --------------------- |
 | `\a`     | Send a sonor bip      |